2009 Audi Q5

 The 2010 Mercedes-Benz GLK sport-ute bears a strong resemblance to the larger GL-Class, and that is a good thing--for the most part.
 Our editors like the upright styling,

-but it simply looks less upscale than the curvy
+but it simply looks less upscale than the curvy Audi Q5 or the Volvo XC60.
+The

 GLK's smooth ride quality, car like acceleration and grip defy its SUV shape, but